-These consolidated financial statements include, in addition to the accounts of the Credit Union, the accounts of Kootenay Savings Insurance Services Ltd. ("KSIS"), Kootenay Savings MoneyWorks Ltd. ("KSMW") and KS Property Management Inc. ("KSPM"), which are wholly-owned subsidiaries of Kootenay Savings Credit Union.
-During the year, Osprey Landing Development Corp. ("Osprey") and Twin Rivers Estates Ltd. ("Twin Rivers") amalgamated with KSPM on December 31, 2020.
+These consolidated financial statements include, in addition to the accounts of the Credit Union, the accounts of Kootenay Savings Insurance Services Ltd. ("KSIS") and Kootenay Savings MoneyWorks Ltd. ("KSMW"), which are wholly-owned subsidiaries of Kootenay Savings Credit Union.
 All inter-entity balances and transactions are eliminated on consolidation.